-From expert assessments to adaptive activities, help your child reach his or her full potential.
+From support services to adaptive activities, South Florida has many resources to help your child reach his or her best potential.

 Best Day Foundation

 Provides children and young adults with special needs the opportunity to build confidence and self-esteem through adventure activities, including surfing, body boarding, kayaking and more.
 1-800-309-2815

 Through GibConnect enrichment programs, youth and adults with special needs can learn new skills, gain independence, build confidence and make new friends.
 Programs focus on fitness, arts, life skills and socialization.

 Equine-Assisted Therapies of South Florida